lickorice/lickorice.github.io/content/Gaming/Hollow Knight Silksong/couriers-rasher.md

 - **Flea Brew**.
 Can marginally improve your run.

 # Tips
+- **Enter and exit an area to reset aggro.** I did this at the 1:43 mark in case I get followed by flies.
 - Don't bring anything you're not willing to lose (e.g. 1K rosaries).
 - When attempting the run, rest at Bellhart and rest **nowhere else**.
 This helps you reset easily.